SchlossLab/Jenior_Metatranscriptomics_mSphere_2018/README.md

-## *Clostridium difficile* infection differentially alters the structure and metabolic activity of distinct intestinal microbiomes to promote sustained colonization
+## *Clostridium difficile* differentially alters the structure and metabolism of distinct cecal microbiomes to promote sustained colonization during infection

-Abstract in progress..
+*Clostridium difficile* has become the most common single cause of hospital-acquired infection over the last decade in the United States.
+Susceptibility is primarily associated with previous exposure to antibiotics, which compromise the structure and function of the gut bacterial community.
+Furthermore, specific classes correlate more strongly with recurrent or persistent *C. difficile* infection.
+We used a murine model of infection to explore the effect of distinct antibiotic classes on sustained *C. difficile* colonization, as well as the impact of infection on community-level gene expression and metabolism 18 hours post-infection.
+Utilizing untargeted metabolomic analysis, we found that *C. difficile* infection has larger impacts on the metabolic activity of the microbiota across cefoperazone and streptomycin-treated mice, which become persistently colonized.
+Using metagenome-enabled metatranscriptomics, we observed that the infected communities were enriched in pathways associated with amino acid metabolism and particularly in non-dominant species relative to mock-infected controls.
+Conversely, in clindamycin pretreatment where *C. difficile* is cleared within 8 days, the effect of infection on the microbiota was only detectable in changes to the community structure but not in metabolic activity or gene expression.
+Our results suggest that *C. difficile* is able to restructure the nutrient-niche landscape in certain gut environments in order to promote persistent infection.

 ### Overview

 	project
-	|- README          # the top level description of content (this doc)
+	|- README          # the top level description of content
 	|- LICENSE         # the license for this project
 	|
-	|- study.Rmd    # executable Rmarkdown for this study, if applicable
+	|- Jenior_Metatransciptomics_eLife_2017.Rmd		# executable Rmarkdown for this study
-	|- study.md     # Markdown (GitHub) version of the *.Rmd file
+	|- Jenior_Metatransciptomics_eLife_2017.md		# Markdown (GitHub) version of the *.Rmd file
-	|- study.docx     # Word document of study manuscript
+	|- Jenior_Metatransciptomics_eLife_2017.docx	# Word document of study manuscript
+	|- manuscript_format.docx						# Word document associated with Rmd for proper formatting
 	|- references.bib								# BibTeX formatted references
-	|- XXXX.csl     # csl file to format references for journal XXX
+	|- eLife.csl									# csl file to format references
 	|
-	|- data           # raw and primary data, are not changed once created
-	| |- references/  # reference files to be used in analysis
-	| |- raw/         # raw data, will not be altered
-	| +- process/     # cleaned data, will not be altered once created;
+	|- doc/			# Metagenome & metatranscriptome bioinformatic processing pipelines
 	|
+	|- data/          # raw and primary data
+	| |- references/  # reference files used in analysis
-	|- code/          # any programmatic code
+	| |- raw/         # raw data, unaltered
+	| +- process/     # cleaned data, unaltered once created
 	|
-	|- results        # all output from workflows and analyses
+	|- code/          # all programmatic code (python, R, pbs, mothur_batch)
-	| |- tables/      # text version of tables to be rendered with kable in R
-	| |- figures/     # graphs, likely designated for manuscript figures
-	| +- supplement/    # diagrams, images, and other non-graph graphics
 	|
-	+- exploratory/   # exploratory data analysis for study
+	|- results/        	# all output from workflows and analyses
-	| |- notebook/    # preliminary analyses
+	| |- figures/     	# manuscript figures
-	| +- scratch/     # temporary files that can be safely deleted or lost
+	| +- supplement/    # supplementary tables and figures